kbarnhart/topple/Readme.md

 * `topple0501driver.m` runs the long-term model runs.
 * `topple0501driver_observationPeriod.m` runs the model runs for the 2010 observation period.
 * `topple0501driver_observationPeriodMOVIE.m` creates the example movie.

+This produces output .mat files in directories, one file for each simulation.

 In Dec 2019, the code was "tested" with R2019b.
 Tested in that the scripts were run and completed.
+The original output .mat files were tracked in git and are provided here.
+When I re-ran the scripts, they change the .mat files slightly.
+I don't have the time to track down exactly how and why they are different.
+The difference may be minimal, I don't know.
+Note that this project occurred before I learned most of what I know about software development, continuous integration, and testing.